And when you are done looking at this site for the Scots input on football world-wide, here are two more.

 This was as in Aberdeen the game was taking off with not one but three main teams, having first arrived later than elsewhere in 1877.
 The original Aberdeen FC, formed in 1881, was already playing at Pittodrie, a mile from James St., Victoria United, formed in 1889, would play at Central Park and Orion, formed in 1885, at Cattofield.
 And, whilst the three teams would not combined to create the present Aberdeen FC until 1903, a teenage John Gray might have had a working knowledge of the game before his Spanish sojourn that would last the best part of forty years.

 However, back to Spain.
 For all the esparto grass exporting and railway construction it was with the extension by 1894 of the inland line southwards through to Bazas, a mining area, that specifically the now fully-connected Aguilas began to boom, the Murcian equivalent of Huelva.
-From then ores could start be carried directly to the coast for export.
+From then ores could start to be carried directly to the coast for export.
 By 1899 that was directly to the port itself.
-By 1903 it was onto the El Hornillo loading pier.
+By 1903 it was onto the loading pier, El Hornillo.
 Meanwhile in terms of football in 1896 a young local man, Gines Garcia Abelan, had returned from Scotland, it is said from Aberdeen, where he had been learning English, bitten by the football bug.
-He introduced his friends to the sport and by the turn of the century there was with matches already taking place the impetus to form Sporting Club Aguileno with Gray as President, financier and trainer.
-It then went on a winning streak against opposition that is said have lasted seven years and twenty-six games.
+He introduced his friends to the sport and by the turn of the century there was with matches already taking place the impetus to form Sporting Club Aguileno with Gray not just as as President and financial backer.
+He was also its trainer, seeing it onto a winning streak against all opposition that is said have lasted seven years and twenty-six games.

-Meanwhile in 1902 John Gray, known in the town as Juan, had with two other Scots, albeit Diasporan and brothers, formed Juan Gray & Compania, essentially a bank.
+Meanwhile, in 1902 John Gray, known in the town as Juan, would with two other Scots, albeit Diasporan and brothers, form Juan Gray & Compania, essentially a bank.
 They, the larger shareholders, were Arthur and Hugh, actually Frank.
 Borthwick, the monied sons of money.
-They gave their address as Edinburgh as Gray gave his not as Aguilas but Juniper Green.
+They gave their address as Edinburgh just as Gray gave his not as Aguilas but Juniper Green.
 Hugh would die in 1950 worth well over a million pounds and after quite a life.
-How the three came together is unclear but in 1899 Juan Gray had bought a small island of Aguilas and in 1904 sold it to Hugh Borthwick, who would live there for the best part of a decade and a half , actually playing for the Aguileno team, and from there during the Great War went on to spy on foreign boats, some German, some not, leaving the port with ores; boats that were then attacked and sunk by the British.
+How the three came together is unclear but in 1899 Juan Gray had bought a small island off Aguilas and in 1904 sold it to Hugh Borthwick, who would live there for the best part of a decade and a half , actually to begin with playing for the Aguileno team.
+Moreover, from there too during the Great War he went on to spy on foreign boats, some German, some not, leaving the port with ores; boats that were then attacked and sunk by the British.
 And after Aguilas he continued to work as a spy elsewhere.

 By then Gray had also married, to, as reported in Spain, Mary Eugenie Smith.
 And it was this marriage and her name that with some digging first proved the key to Juan Gray's real origins that were not Aberdonian and had nothing obviously to do with John Clark Gray.
-Mary Gray nee Smith was in fact Edinburgh-born Mary Euphemia Smith.
-That is the name on her marriage certificate with her residence as Juniper Green.
+Mary Gray was in fact Edinburgh-born Mary Euphemia nee Smith.
+That is the name on her marriage certificate, with her residence given as Juniper Green.
 The place of marriage is Colinton, on the edge of the Scottish capital and neighbouring Juniper Green itself.
 She is a twenty-nine year old spinster.
-The date is 1899 and the groom is not just John Gray but John Gray of Aguilas, Spain, a Banker, thirty-eight years-old so born in 1860/1.
-Moreover his parents are given as George Gray, a Wholesale Draper, and Catherine Watson, both deceased, with most importantly, and the turning of the key, one of the witnesses being an Eliza K. Gray.
+The date is 1899.
+And the groom is not just John Gray but John Gray of Aguilas, Spain, a Banker, thirty-eight years-old so born in 1860/1.
+Moreover, his parents are given as George Gray, a Wholesale Draper, and Catherine Watson, both deceased, with most importantly, and the turning of the key, one of the witnesses being an Eliza K. Gray.

 Eliza K. Gray, Eliza Kitty Gray, was born in 1862 in Whitefield, Cambuslang.
-In 1881 she is living in Edinburgh with her mother, Catherine, a widow and again in 1891, motherless.
-But on both occasions she is with her two elder siblings, a sister Ann, born in Kelso in about 1859 and a brother born in about 1861 in the same town and named John.
-In fact John was actually born on 30th December 1860 at 26, The Square, Kelso so would have been fifteen as the explosion of football in East Scotland began.
+In 1881 she is living in Edinburgh with her mother, Catherine, a widow and was still there in 1891 but motherless.
+But on both occasions she is also with her two elder siblings, a sister Ann, born in Kelso in about 1859 and a brother born in about 1861 in the same town and named John.
+In fact, John was actually born on 30th December 1860 at 26, The Square, Kelso so would have been fifteen as the explosion of football in East Scotland began.
 Hearts had been formed in 1874.
 The building of his birth is still there, a townhouse above a shop, which might even then have been the reason for the family's presence.
 His father's business is given as Clothier, a shopkeeper selling cloth and/or clothes.

 Oh.
 And by the way Aguilas means Eagles.